tsimeonov/Computer-Science/Node JS Comprehensive Guide/notes.md

 You can use `NODE_REPL_MODE` environment variable to determine in which mode you want to run the Node.js REPL.
 The three possible values are:
 - `sloppy` - The REPL is set to nonstrict mode.
+- `strict` - The strict value activates the strict mode